mantensteiner/foodcoopshop-docker/Readme.md

     bash scripts/add_renew_cron.sh

 #### 5.3 FoodCoopShop
 The application relies on a few manual file-changes during setup.
 To keep the container unchanged (avoiding creating new images) the changes are made on the host and the files are projected into the container via volume-mappings.
-Here is an example on how to start the container:
+Here is an example on how to start the container for debugging purposes (without volume mappings):

     docker run --name fcs-app \
     -v /home/foodcoopshop/logs/apache2:/var/log/apache2 \